SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 Part 2.

-Used workaround for this table (of contents):
+Used workarounds for table (of contents):
 1. Superscript format **\<sup>1-2\<sup/>** for a small font.
 Otherwise the massive table of contents looks horrible and cumbersom to read.
 I don't think offset superscript text is a biggie.
 2. Got rid of any periods in the section numbering, so 1.2 became **1-2**.